vs-uulm/go-subjectivelogic/README.md

 #### Problematic Inputs
-The Belief Constraint Fusion Operator will try to divide through $0$, if the Conflict $Con = 1$.
+The Belief Constraint Fusion Operator will try to divide through $0$, if the conflict variable $Con = 1$, and an error will be returned.

 ## Cumulative Fusion
 This implements the Aleatory Cumulative Fusion Operator as defined in Subjective Logic.
 If the resulting Opinion is malformed, an error will be returned instead.